maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/dna_of_a_plotly__underlying_structure_of_plotly.md

-# DNA of a plot.ly — underlying structure of plot.ly
+# DNA of plot.ly — underlying structure of a plot.ly graph